DioxusLabs/docsite/docs-src/0.6/src/guide/assets.md

 Unlike Rust's `include_str!()` macro, the `asset!()` macro does not actually include the *contents* of the asset in our final executable.
 Instead, it generates a unique path so that the asset can be loaded at runtime.
 This is ideal for web apps where assets are loaded in parallel through different HTTP requests.

-> The `asset!()` macro generates a unique name that won't exactly match the input name.
-This helps prevents name collisions and improves caching on the web.
+> 📣 The `asset!()` macro generates a unique name that won't exactly match the input name.
+This helps prevents name collisions and improves caching.

 ## Hot-Reloading